Sleep disorders are rarely just about sleep...

 Doctor of Nursing Practice

-Dr. Parisi is a board-certified Psychiatric-Mental Health Nurse Practitioner and Doctor of Nursing Practice specializing in complex sleep disorders at the intersection of psychiatry and neurobiology.
-With over twenty years of clinical, academic, and leadership experience, Dr. Parisi has focused her career on treating sleep conditions that are often misunderstood, misdiagnosed, or unsuccessfully treated through standard approaches alone.
-Her work centers on complex, chronic insomnia, narcolepsy, trauma-related sleep disturbance, circadian rhythm disruption, panic-related awakenings, and medication-related sleep instability.
+Dr. Parisi is a board-certified Psychiatric-Mental Health Nurse Practitioner and Doctor of Nursing Practice.
+After years of working as a psych NP in emergency and consult-liaison psychiatry she is now specializing in complex psychiatric sleep disorders and immunological psychiatric care (immunopsychiatry).
+With over twenty years of clinical, academic, and leadership experience, Dr. Parisi has focused her career on treating conditions that are often misunderstood, misdiagnosed, or unsuccessfully treated through standard approaches alone.
+Her work centers on uncovering the medical complications that often mimic psychiatric illnesses while providing evidence based psychiatric care to her patients.

 Your nights hold the story of your nervous system, your stress, your trauma history, and your overall health.
 When your sleep is disrupted, the rest of your life is too—your mood, your concentration, your motivation, your relationships, and your sense of well-being.